-Coordinator: Mrs Erin Vandenberg
+Leaders of Learning: Mrs Erin Vandenberg and Holly Madaschi

 Life Skills courses are a curriculum option for students with identified educational needs.
 Life Skills courses can provide a more relevant, accessible and meaningful option for students who cannot access the regular course outcomes, particularly students with an intellectual disability.